MicrosoftDocs/visualstudio-docs/docs/version-control/git-changes-with-no-active-repo.md

 If you issue a Git instruction in Visual Studio, such as trying to commit a change when there's no active repo set, you see the Git Changes window.
 From this window, you may choose to:

-- [Create a repo](git-create-repository.md), if you don't have an existing Git repo.
+- [Create Git repository](git-create-repository.md), if you don't have an existing Git repo.
-- [Clone a repo](git-clone-repository.md), if you have a Git repo hosted on a Git provider like GitHub.
+- [Clone repository](git-clone-repository.md), if you have a Git repo hosted on a Git provider like GitHub.

 If you're new to Git in Visual Studio, see [How Visual Studio makes version control easy with Git](git-with-visual-studio.md) or the [https://git-scm.com/](https://git-scm.com/) website.

 :::image type="content" source="media/git-changes-with-no-active-repo.png" alt-text="Screenshot of the Git Changes window with no active repo set.":::

-## See also

 > [!IMPORTANT]
 > If you have a suggestion for us, please let us know!
 We appreciate the opportunity to engage with you on design decisions via the [**Developer Community**](https://aka.ms/vsgitsuggestions) portal.

+For additional information, see the following:

 - [Getting started with Git in Visual Studio](https://www.youtube.com/watch?v=GCZ9x3yqkyc) video on YouTube
 - [Enhanced productivity with Git in Visual Studio](https://devblogs.microsoft.com/visualstudio/enhanced-productivity-with-git-in-visual-studio/) blog post